ACleanWaterAndBrightMoon/Luo_and_Zhao/readme.txt

-don't change file "readme.txt" and ".gitignore" if use vscode debug clang program ,must have ".vscode" filer if have the clang program must use English.
+Don't change file "readme.txt" if use vscode debug clang program ,must have ".vscode" filer If you write C language program in vscode, you must use English naming file.